What is syphilis?

 How is it diagnosed?

 Blood tests are used to diagnose syphilis.
-There is a short period after exposure to syphilis when the tests may not pick up the early stages of infection and repeat tests may be necessary.
-At this stage, a swab (using a sterile cotton bud) of the chancre can be tested and may detect the infection.
+There is a short period soon after a person is infected with syphilis when the blood tests may not pick up the infection and repeat tests may be necessary.
+At this stage, if an ulcer is present, a swab (using a sterile cotton bud) of the ulcer (chancre) can be tested and may detect syphilis.
 A person with syphilis will have a positive blood test by three months after infection, and usually much sooner.

 How is it treated?

 Syphilis is usually treated with penicillin injections.
-The length of treatment will vary depending on the stage of infection.
-Follow-up blood tests may be required to check that the treatment has worked.
+The number of injections will vary depending on the stage of infection.
+Follow-up blood tests are required to check that the treatment has worked.

-People with syphilis should abstain from sexual activity until five days after completing the course of treatment.
+People with syphilis should not have sex until five days after completing the course of treatment or until symptoms have completely resolved (whichever is longer).

 What is the public health response?